MicrosoftDocs/azure-docs/articles/monitoring/monitoring-vminsights-onboard.md

 [!INCLUDE [GDPR-related guidance](../../includes/gdpr-dsr-and-stp-note.md)]

 ## Performance Counters enabled
-VM Insights configures a Log Analytics Workspace to collect performance counters used by the solution.
+VM insights configures a Log Analytics Workspace to collect performance counters used by the solution.
 The following table lists the objects and counters configured by the solution that are collected every 60 seconds.

 ### Windows performance counters